-When writing your business proposal for investors there are many things to consider, but no matter what, it absolutely has to be rooted in reality.
+When writing your business proposal for investors there are many things to consider.
+No matter what, it absolutely has to be rooted in reality.

-Yes, there may be huge potential for your idea, but you have to walk the fine line between showing full potential and being realistic.
+Yes, there may be huge potential for your idea.
+You have to walk the fine line between showing full potential and being realistic.

 You want to give your investors a full picture without scaring them away by including lofty assumptions.
-Investors are often quick to make a judgement on a business plan based solely on the projections they see, so to ensure this doesn’t happen, there are a few points you should focus on.
+Investors are often quick to make a judgement on a business plan based solely on the projections they see.
+To ensure this doesn’t happen, there are a few points you should focus on.

 When writing a business proposal for investors, I suggest honing in on three key errors that people often make: